 Dog-Dog Aggression

 When you have a dog who is dog aggressive, you need to find out WHY he is aggressing.
 Is he afraid?
 Does he want to dominate every dog he sees?
 Is it prey drive that is causing the behavior?
 Does he have something against that particular dog, and not all dogs in general?
 Is it worse with certain profiles of dogs?
 Does this cause him to actually want to hurt the other dog, or just scare him away?
-These are all important questions that need to be addressed before choosing what training regime to try first.
-When you are dealing with complex issues such as aggression, choosing dog training methods can be much like choosing a medication for a complex health issue.
+These are all important questions that need to be addressed before choosing what method to use with your dog.
+When you are dealing with complex issues such as aggression, choosing the right dog trainer can make the difference between your dog having a healthy recovery from this issue and a happy life, to the behavior either not getting better, or more likely, getting much worse, as well as other behavioral issues cropping up from the iladvised methods used by inexperienced trainers.
+It is very important that you talk to an experienced dog trainer who has worked through all kinds of dog aggression, and understands how different the approach needs to be depending on the motivation behind the behavior.
+Training methods can be much like choosing a medication for a complex health issue.
 You try one that your doctor thinks may work for you, if it does not, you move on to something else until you find the one that works for YOU.
 It is important to talk to an experienced dog trainer about which method, of the many that are out there, is best for your dog.
-This article is intended to educate the public on the general theory of dog-dog aggression.
+This article is intended to educate the public on the general theory of dog-dog fear aggression.
 No dog training regime should be implemented without consulting a dog training professional.

 Glucocorticoids are stress hormones that are left in the body after an adrenaline rush, and according to Brown (2004), they stay with you for 2-7 days afterward.
 This lag in the hormones dissipating makes you more alert than usual, enabling you to "be ready" if it were to happen again.
 If, within that 2-7 day time period something else happens to give another rush of adrenaline, you now have two helpings of glucocorticoids, which will now take twice as long to dissipate, and make you twice as jumpy.
 So, if you almost hit someone in your car, and the adrenaline really kicks in, you will most likely be a little jumpy for the next few days.
 If the next day someone almost hits you when pulling out into the road infront of you, you will be even more on-edge.
 And if the day after that you are riding in the car with a friend who does not give the car length gap between herself and the car in front of her, you would most likely overreact by screaming out “STOP!!!!!!!”.
 Now, your friend does not know what you have recently been through, she just knows that you just really overreacted.
 By this time you are so jumpy that it takes very little for something to push you over the edge and get that adrenaline pumping again, making you even more jumpy than you were before.
 Not only that, but since you are adding a fresh batch of glucorticoids to the ones you already had, they will stick around and keep you jumpy for that much longer.
 This is what is called Chronic Stress (Brown, 2004), and it is what many of our dogs suffer, when they live their lives with daily bursts of adrenaline.
 This overreaction is what is called reactivity.
 It is often labeled as aggression, but it in fact is based in fear, not actually wanting to hurt the other dog / person / car etc. Not only does it make your dog’s life, and your life miserable with him always on the edge of a reaction, it is also very bad for his health.
 So, stopping this destructive cycle is the first and most important step in your reactive dog’s rehabilitation.